ZHAW Digital Health Lab

 The ZHAW Digital Health Lab is a virtual, interdepartmental organization of Zurich University of Applied Sciences (ZHAW) comprising several departments and institutes.
 It brings together a variety of digital health activities and combines the competence fields of technology, healthcare, and business within ZHAW.

-The ZHAW Digital Health Lab was established in 2018 and is managed by a 6-member board of directors.
-The board meets regularly with its associates to discuss the latest digital health topics.
-More information about the Board and the Associates can be found here.
+The ZHAW Digital Health Lab was established in 2018 and is managed by a 7-member board of directors.
+The board meets regularly with its ambassadors to discuss the latest digital health topics.
+More information about the board and the ambassadors can be found here.

-The members of the ZHAW Digital Health Lab are currently organizational units of the ZHAW.
-All members have significant potential and the intention to advance the lab and its goals.
-More information about the members can be found here.
+The supporters of the ZHAW Digital Health Lab are currently organizational units of the ZHAW.
+All supporters have significant potential and the intention to advance the lab and its goals.
+More information about the supporters can be found here.

 In keynotes, workshops, poster presentations and start-up pitches as well as other formats, the developments and specific applications of digital solutions for the healthcare sector will be presented and discussed using impressive showcases.